What is depression?

 Depressive symptoms may be:

-The most commonly used treatments are pharmacotherapy (medications), psychoeducation, psychotherapy and electroconvulsive therapy.
+The most commonly used treatments are pharmacotherapy (medications), psychoeducation, psychotherapy and brain intervention therapies such as electroconvulsive therapy (ECT), transcranial magnetic stimulation (TMS) and magnetic seizure therapy (MST).
 These treatments may be used individually or in combination.
 Self-help organizations, run by clients of the mental health system and their families, can be an important part of treatment and recovery for people with depression and their families.

 Clinical depression needs to be managed over a person's lifetime.
 Depression, like disorders such as diabetes, can be effectively managed and controlled by combining a healthy lifestyle and treatments.
 Watching for early warnings of relapse may also prevent a full depressive episode.